UNINETTSigma2/documentation/index.rst

   needed.
 Please take some time to study the different :ref:`job-types`.

-If you are unsure about these, please contact us via support@metacenter.no and we will help you to use your allocated resources more efficiently so that you get your research results faster.
+If you are unsure about these, please contact us via support@nris.no and we will help you to use your allocated resources more efficiently so that you get your research results faster.

 --------------